ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/VMware_NSX-T.md

 The default settings for API rate limiting in IP Fabric are based on 0.75 times the VMware values, which means 75 requests per second and 30 concurrent requests.
-If you need to modify these settings, please reach out to IP Fabric Support or Solution Architect team.
+If you need to modify these settings, please reach out to the IP Fabric Support or Solution Architect team.

 We recommend using a dedicated NSX-T user for discovery in IP Fabric and running